GeoffroyRiou/weqeep-case-study/README.md

 # Weqeep - Case study

-👉 The project involves creating an interface representing a dashboard with key information for France and Germany.
+👉 The project involves creating an interface representing a dashboard with key information about electricity for France.

 This is a Laravel-based project with inertia and React.